atinzad/renamerApp/README.md

 - Preview — shows the rename plan
 - Apply Rename — renames files and saves undo
 - Undo Last — reverts the last rename batch

+## Development Notes
+- If you do not have `uv` installed, see https://github.com/astral-sh/uv.
+- Dependencies are defined in `pyproject.toml`.

 ## Notes
 - Increment 1 only: no OCR, labels, or report generation.